Vanishing cycles and analysis of singularities of Feynman diagrams: Examples with Feynman Vertex Loop Diagrams

-In this section, we consider examples with some Feynman vertex loop diagrams for arbitrary complex masses, which are discussed at one- and two-loop levels.
+In this section, we consider examples with some Feynman vertex loop diagrams for arbitrary complex masses, which are discussed at one- and two-loop~levels.

-\subsection{Vertex diagram at one loop: general case}
+\subsection{Vertex Diagram at One Loop: General~Case}

-Vertex diagrams at one loop, such as an example shown in Fig.~\ref{fig:1lvertex}\footnote{The case of QED vertex one-loop diagrams, shown in Fig.~\ref{fig:vertex1}, corresponds to a particular choice of masses with $(0,m_{l},m_{l})$, where $m_{l}$ is the lepton mass.
-It matches up to a singular stratum in a diagram with generic masses; e.g., in the generalized diagram of Fig.~\ref{fig:1lvertex}, there is a singularity at $m_{3}=m_{2}=m_{l}$.
-In the corresponding QED diagram (the right panel of Fig.~\ref{fig:vertex1} in this case), we first restrict to the stratum $m_{3}=m_{2}=m_{l}$, and then perform analytic continuation.}, gives rise to the following type of master integrals: \be J_{\rm 1l.v} = \int d^{d}q\,\frac{1}{\prod\limits_{i}((q + p_{i})^{2} + m_{i}^{2})} , \ee where the product is over at most $d+1$ propagators.
+Vertex diagrams at one loop, such as the example shown in Figure~\ref{fig:1lvertex}, give rise to the following type of master integral: \be J_{\rm 1l.v} = \int d^{d}q\,\frac{1}{\prod\limits_{i}((q + p_{i})^{2} + m_{i}^{2})} , \ee where the product is over at most $d+1$ propagators because we can reduce the general situation (where there is more than $d+1$) to this case by partial fractioning. {The case of the QED vertex one-loop diagrams, shown in Figure~\ref{fig:vertex1}, corresponds to a particular choice of masses with $(0,m_{l},m_{l})$, where $m_{l}$ is the lepton mass.
+It matches up to a singular stratum in the diagram with generic masses, e.g.,~in the generalized diagram of Figure~\ref{fig:1lvertex}, there is a singularity at $m_{3}=m_{2}=m_{l}$.
+In~the corresponding QED diagram (the right panel of Figure~\ref{fig:vertex1} in this case), we first restrict to the stratum $m_{3}=m_{2}=m_{l}$ and~then perform analytic continuation}.

-In this case, the vanishing cycles arise in any number of propagators $2-d$.
-For definiteness, let us consider the propagators $D_{0},...,D_{k}$ given by
+In this case, the~vanishing cycles arise in any number of propagators from $2$ to $d$.
+For~definiteness, let us consider the propagators $D_{0},...,D_{k}$ given by

 The variety corresponding to this ideal is equivalent to the one generated by

 or